LC-SAC: Lyapunov-Constrained Soft Actor-Critic via Koopman Operator Theory for Trajectory Tracking and Stabilization: Proposed Methodology

 and construct the lifted coordinates using $z_t = g(e_t)$, yielding the surrogate lifted dynamics

 Accordingly, the candidate CLF is evaluated on the error,

 and the Lyapunov decrease constraint is imposed on the evolution of $e_t$.

 This error-state formulation is adopted for two reasons.
 First, the stabilizing objective in trajectory tracking is convergence to the reference, i.e., $x_t \to x_{\mathrm{ref},t}$, which is equivalently $e_t \to 0$.
 Hence, a Lyapunov function defined on $e$ naturally certifies tracking stability about the origin in error coordinates and avoids ambiguity about the equilibrium point when $x_{\mathrm{ref},t}$ is time-varying.
-Second, when EDMD is learned on the error state, the identified linear surrogate captures \emph{local incremental dynamics} around the reference, which typically improves model accuracy within the region relevant for control, reduces the effective nonlinearity seen by the lifting, and yields a more meaningful quadratic CLF via the DARE (since $V(e)=0$ at the desired tracking condition $e=0$).
-In particular, learning $A,B$ for $e$ aligns the surrogate model and the Lyapunov constraint with the closed-loop goal (error contraction), whereas using the absolute state $x$ would generally require redefining the Lyapunov equilibrium at $x_{\mathrm{ref},t}$ and would conflate regulation about a moving operating point with global state dynamics.
+Second, when EDMD is learned on the error state, the identified linear surrogate captures \emph{local incremental dynamics} around the reference, which typically improves model accuracy within the region relevant for control.